ESG Litigation Guide

 A draft legislative proposal has been adopted by the Commission on 21 April 2021.

-The CSRD has been adopted by EU Parliament on 10 Nov and Council should adopt on 28 Nov.
-Publication in EUOJ should follow and CSRD should enter into force 20 days after publication in OJ
+The CSRD has been adopted by EU Parliament on 10 November 2022 and Council should adopt on 28 November 2022.
+Publication in EUOJ should follow and CSRD should enter into force 20 days after the publication.

 The rules will start applying between 2024 and 2028: